ish-xyz/regtester/README.md

 [LOGO here]

-**Regtester** is created to run load tests against one or more private registries.
+**Regtester** has been created to run load tests against one or more private registries.

 Regetester will:
 1. Run parallel Docker pulls against a registry or multiple registries, requesting one or more docker images